-Sam holds a JD from the University of Ottawa Faculty of Law, a master of arts in advanced Chinese studies from the School of Oriental and African Studies, University of London, and a bachelor of arts in history and political science from the University of Toronto.
-He worked at McMillan as a summer student prior to returning to the firm as an articling student.
+Sam holds a JD from the University of Ottawa Faculty of Law, a master of arts in advanced Chinese studies from the School of Oriental and African Studies at the University of London, and a bachelor of arts in history and political science from the University of Toronto.

 Summary of ISED's AIDA companion policy and key takeaways for business involved in developing and using artificial intelligence (AI) systems